TychoTheTaco/Twitch-Drops-Bot/README.md

 `notifications` - Change options related to notifications.
 This should be in JSON format.

-- `discord`: An array of discord notification objects.
-Each notification object has the following properties:
+Each notification object should have these properties:
-    - `webhook_url`: The URL of the Discord webhook.

 - `events`: A list of events to get notifications for.
 Possible events are:
     - `drop_claimed`: A drop is claimed.
     - `new_drops_campaign`: A new Drops campaign was found.
 - `games`: Which games you want notifications for.
 Options are:
     - `config`: Only get notifications related to games that are listed in the config.
     - `all`: Get notifications related to any game.

+Specific notification properties:

+- `discord`: An array of discord notification objects.
+Each notification object has the following properties + the above ones:
+    - `webhook_url`: The URL of the Discord webhook.

+- `telegram`: An array of telegram notification objects.
+Each notification object has the following properties + the above ones:
+    - `token`: The API token of your bot.
+    - `chat_id`: The chat ID where to post the message.

 ### Update Games List